OFranjas/SockShop/README.md

 Detailed instructions for setting up and running the project will be provided separately.

 ### Contribution
-This project is developed collaboratively by [Student Name 1] and [Student Name 2].
+This project is developed collaboratively by Gonçalo Ferreira and Rafael Ferreira.
 It is part of an academic assignment and is not intended for commercial use.

 ### License
 This project is licensed under the [MIT License](LICENSE).